inbravo/travel/september-2017/tehri-dam.md

 | Route Map |![](https://github.com/inbravo/travel/blob/master/september-2017/images/t/route-map.jpg)|

 ---

+#	Philosophy
+*	God made each one of us, but some weirds like me, has received immense energies
+*	This high energy has always attracted people towards me, but soon all attractions faded away, after facing my heat
+*	During all these years, i found that motercycle riding is my best way to desipate my high energy
+*	God gave me strong genetics, which i dont want to waste in sedentry life.
+God gave me energy to let me see the Life!

 ##  4:10 AM Ghaziabad
 *	As always, early start of day and i am ready with my motercycle, ready with my complete riding gears